AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 >[!NOTE]
 >
->For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Delivery duration]** setting in your Campaign deliveries will be used only if set to **3.5** days or less.
+>For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL Delivery duration]** setting in your Campaign email deliveries will be used only if set to **3.5** days or less.
 If you define a value higher than 3.5 days, it will not be taken into account.
->
->All impacts are detailed in the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html) document.